ikuo-suyama/gwt/README.md

 When creating a worktree with auto-rebase enabled (default), `gwt`:

-1. Checks out the base branch
+1. Creates the new branch (from origin/base-branch by default, or from `--from` if specified)
-2. Pulls the latest changes
+2. Fetches latest changes from remote
-3. Checks out your branch
-4. Rebases onto the base branch
+3. Rebases directly onto origin/base-branch

 This ensures your new worktree starts with the latest code.
+Use `--from HEAD` to branch from your current work instead of the base branch.

 ### Environment File Copying